austinmama/vsrx/securing-host.md

 Implementing an Ubuntu firewall (UFW, Iptables, and so on) without required rules can cause the {{site.data.keyword.vsrx}} HA cluster to be disabled.
 The vSRX solution depends on heartbeat communication between the primary and secondary nodes.
 If the firewall rules do not allow communication between the nodes, then cluster communication will be lost.
 {: important}

-For {{site.data.keyword.vsrx}} version 18.4 and later the following rules are used to allow cluster communication for UFW:
+For {{site.data.keyword.vsrx}} version 18.4 and later, the following rules are used to allow cluster communication for UFW:

 - To allow protocol 47 (used for heartbeat communication) in `/etc/ufw/before.rules`: